AI-Wars-Soc/submission-runner/README.md

  - `SANDBOX_API_DEBUG` enables debug mode in Flask
  - `SANDBOX_MEM_LIMIT` is per container, given in the form 100000b, 1000k, 128m, 1g, etc
  - `SANDBOX_NANO_CPUS` is the CPU quota in units of 1e-9 CPUs.
- - `SANDBOX_SCRIPTS_VOLUME` is the name of the volume containing the scripts that are able to be run to evaluate the submissions

 ## Running the REST api
 This container needs access to creating new sibling containers